 Data Used

 CALIPSO provided 6 L1 and 10 L2 data products for roughly 6 hour spans.
-These data projects were provided in the Hierarchical Data Format (HDF) which was used for storing large scientific data samples.
+These data projects were provided in the Hierarchical Data Format (HDF) which is used for storing large scientific data samples.
 HDF requires specialized software to open, dependent on the source of the data and the intended use (HDF Group).
-This is compounded by the fact that CALIPSO data is meant to viewed in a graphical format, showing the “curtain view” of the lidar reflections.
+This is compounded by the fact that CALIPSO data is meant to viewed in a graphical format, showing the “curtain view” of the lidar reflectance values.
 Graphical data representations are more complicated than a simple chart of numbers.
 The CALIPSO science team uses a command-line program written in interactive data language (IDL) known as PDFreader which allows them to view the data and select objects within it for further consideration as well as active manipulation.
 However, IDL is a proprietary language of Research Systems Inc. (RSI) and NASA, which makes it difficult for users to get access to it.
 To this end the current project is written in Python, which is an open source language, in contrast to proprietary languages such as IDL and MatLab.
 Ccplot was released under a two part Berkeley Software Distribution license, meaning it may be used and integrated into other products, so long as the original license is retained (Kuma, 2010).
 This means that any tool that includes ccplot must also include CCPLOT’s BSD.
 Over the five years, Python has been used more frequently in the atmospheric sciences due to the added features of array handling and other data structures (Lin, 2012).
 Python also has a clear and natural syntax that is easy to read by resembling pseudo-code.
-Finally since Python is an open-source language, the users have to ability to use or create their own customized packages (Lin, 2012).
+Finally, since Python is an open-source language, the users have to ability to use or create their own customized packages (Lin, 2012).
 Since Python can utilize several different packages with a single interpreted environment, the code is more concise and flexible (Lin, 2012).